 In his free time Drew loves reading history books and playing and watching sports, particularly the New York Yankees and Rutgers football.
-His favorite spot on the Bay is the mouth of the Magothy River, which he visits frequently on evening strolls with his wife, Heather, and energetic dog, Sparky.
+His favorite spot on the Bay is the mouth of the Magothy River, which he visits frequently on evening strolls with his wife, Heather, son, Nathaniel, and energetic dog, Sparky.

 November 16, 2018

 It's hard to believe, but Thanksgiving is just around the corner.
 As you prepare for the annual feast with family and friends, there are things you can do to help save the Bay and its rivers and streams.